digital-medicine-research-group-UNAV/conformalized_single_cell_annotator/README.md

 do_test = True          # If True, a small fraction of the reference set is reserved as an independent test set.

-taxonomy = "standard"   # Choose from: "standard", "mondrian", or "cluster" cells_OOD = 50          # Exclude cell types with fewer than 50 cells (Optional, it could be an int or a list of cell types) nc_function = APS()     # Non-conformity function compatible with torchCP
+taxonomy = "standard"       # Choose from: "standard", "mondrian", or "cluster" cells_OOD = 50              # Exclude cell types with fewer than 50 cells (Optional, it could be an int or a list of cell types) nc_function = APS()         # Non-conformity function compatible with torchCP ref_column = "cell_type"    # Column name in the reference data with class labels (e.g., "cell_type", "cell_class", etc.)

-annotator.configure(reference_path = adata_ref,                  # Path or AnnData object (.h5ad) for the reference dataset
+annotator.configure(reference_path = adata_reference,                  # Path or AnnData object (.h5ad) for the reference dataset
                     model_architecture = network_architecture,   # Optional: user-defined model; otherwise defaults are used
                     OOD_detector = OOD_detector_config,          # Optional: specify custom OOD detector config
                     CP_predictor = taxonomy,